-In the past there was everyday food that was poor but what was really special was the food for special occasions.
+In the past there was everyday food that was poor but what was really amazing was the food for special events.

-Sunday lunch with grandparents, village festivals and all those religious festivals or not, where there was and there is sharing of food and sense of community.
+Sunday lunch with grandparents, village festivals and all those religious festivals where there is sharing of food and sense of community.

-It would be difficult to list all the varieties of bread, pasta, and the various recipes of meat and fish, sweets, wines and liqueurs that refer to rituals and traditions that are lost in time.
+It would be difficult to list all the varieties of bread, pasta, and the various recipes of meat,fish, sweets, wines and liqueurs that refer to rituals and traditions that are lost in time.

 For this reason, we decided to list what most likely during our tours in Sardinia

-Are you vegetarian or do you have special dietary needs related to food intolerances and other disorders?
+Are you vegetarian or do you have any special need related to food intolerances or disorders?

-No problem, in our tours this choice / option is possible
+No problem, in each of our tours this choice / option is possible

 Some of us are vegans and since 2003, we have already fully met the food needs of guests with special diets.